xyamzw/docs/docs/config/site.md

 ### **allow indexing**

-Whether to allow others to mount your AList to build the index, check it and enable it.
+Whether to allow others to mount your OpenList to build the index, check it and enable it.

 The default is off, use with caution.
 (New features in version 3.8.0)